haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 can proceed with the generation of the ambiguous interaction restraints (AIR) file for HADDOCK.
-For this you can either make use of our online [GenTBL][gentbl] web service, entering the list of active and passive residues for each molecule, and saving the resulting restraint list to a text file, or use the relevant `haddock-tools` script.
+For this you can either make use of our online [GenTBL][gentbl] web service, entering the list of active and passive residues for each molecule, and saving the resulting restraint list to a text file, or use the relevant `haddock3-restraints` command.

-To use our `haddock-tools` `active-passive-to-ambig.py` script you need to create for each molecule a file containing two lines:
+To use our `haddock3-restraints active_passive_to_ambig` script you need to create for each molecule a file containing two lines:

 * The first line corresponds to the list of active residues (numbers separated by spaces)